 The nature is close everywhere you turn your head in Tampere.
-The location between two big lakes brings the water element to the city, which is highlighted by the green areas even right in the middle of the city.
+The location between two big lakes brings the water element to the city and you can find parks and urban nature even right in the middle of the city – all year round.

 Koskipuisto is a park stretching from the shopping centre Koskikeskus all the way to the front of the main fire station.
 In the summertime, especially the grass area from the Hämeensilta bridge towards the cascading part of the Tammerkoski rapids is busy with people enjoying a picnic, the warm day, the view to the rapids and the summer feeling.
 There’s also a big playground nearby to keep the smallest ones of the family happy and busy on the swings, slides and spider nets.